 In the early years, after the divorce, the kids were little and she was somewhat cooperative.
 But it always seemed to be around the money, when she would soften up and give me more information about how things were going for her and the kids.
 She was a cooperative co-parent for the first 5-years of our divorced lives.
 But as time wore on, she became increasingly impatient with any of my questions or requests for parenting meetings.
 Over the last three years, she simply stopped co-parenting with me at all.

 What causes parents to think that shutting the other parent out is going to be a healthy decision?
 Does she think she knows best?
 Is she simply tired of having to share the power with me?
 For whatever reason, she started making unilateral decisions about the same time I lost my house.
 (An event she had a hand in.
 See Fall of the House of Dad, releasing soon.)
 She would simply inform me of certain decisions.
 Or not inform me and I would find out from my kids that some big change had occurred.
 Changes that I didn’t always agree with.
 Changes that she knew I would object to.
 Changes that still appear very selfish to me.

-My ex-wife did not threaten me with divorce.
+My ex-wife did not threaten me with a divorce.
 She went about the process of getting ready to divorce me for months before she ever let it slip, in therapy, that she’d already been to see a lawyer.
 She was getting all of her ducks in a row for the divorce.
-She was passively attending couple’s therapy, without any intention of saving the marriage.
+She was passively attending the couple’s therapy, without any intention of saving the marriage.
 What was she doing?
 Maneuvering me?
-Keeping me distracted and hopeful that we could work out our differences, while she built her survival spreadsheets and ran the numbers?
+Was she keeping me distracted and hopeful that we could work out our differences, while she built her survival spreadsheets and ran the numbers?